Ranked! The Premier League's 10 best deadline day deals EVER

 He was named the club’s young player of the year in his debut campaign and gradually established himself at Premier League level under David Moyes’s tutelage.
 In five years in the blue half of Merseyside, he made 177 appearances and scored 33 times.

 It wasn’t a surprise, then, when Moyes brought him to Old Trafford via another deadline-day signing in 2013.
-That time it cost him almost £28m, though – and the wrath of millions.
+That time it cost him almost £28m, though – and the wrath of Manchester United fans.